artsy/eigen/docs/add_an_experiment.md

 ## Still need help?

-Ask for help in the #practice-mobile slack channel, we will be happy to assist!
+Ask for help in the [#practice-mobile 🔐](https://artsy.slack.com/archives/C02BAQ5K7) slack channel, we will be happy to assist!